dockrphage/terraform-local-lab/README.md

-# 🚀 Starting a Terraform Learning Series: *Locally* Without Cloud
+# 🚀 Terraform Learning Series: *Locally* Without Cloud

 Note: The code in the README may have one or two errors which is interntionally left as is; for updated code, refer github https://github.com/dockrphage/terraform-local-lab.git